Sunday 24th May 2026

 To the fathers and their children,

-To thy people, one and all;
+To the people, one and all;

-So rejoicing in thy Word unfailing,
+So rejoicing in Thy word unfailing,

-We draw nigh In faith Thy power to know –
+We draw nigh in faith Thy power to know

-Come, O come, thou burning Spirit,
+Come, O come, Thy burning Spirit

 Set our hearts with heavenly fire aglow.